 There are more than 40 species of mustard.
 The most common are :

 Dijon mustard, sweet mustard, old-fashioned mustard... so many names for condiments made from mustard plants.
-All of them have their particularities:
+All have their particularities:

 The origins of mustard go back to antiquity.
-Traces of it can be found as early as 3000 BC in China and Egypt, where mustard seeds were found in some ancient tombs.
+We find traces of it as early as 3000 BC in China and Egypt, where mustard seeds were found in some ancient tombs.
 It was used by the Romans and the Greeks, who were already using it in cooking.
-Cultivated by Theophrastus and recommended by Aristotle for seasoning poultry, mustard was also mentioned in Apicius' cookbook "De re coquinaria".
+Cultivated by Theophrastus and recommended by Aristotle to season poultry, mustard was also mentioned in Apicius' cookbook "De re coquinaria".

-In France, it was in 1292 that the name "mustard maker" appeared for the first time, the one who sells mustard.
-Less expensive than spices such as pepper, mustard is a condiment much used by the population.
+In France, it is in 1292 that the name of "mustard maker" appears for the first time, the one who sells mustard.
+Less expensive than spices such as pepper, mustard is a condiment widely used by the population.

 Did you know that?
-The golden age of mustard is during the renaissance when it appears in all banquets and is acclaimed by great names such as Rabelais.
+The golden age of mustard is during the renaissance when it appears at all banquets and is popular with great names such as Rabelais.

 In the 17th century, fine mustard made its appearance, followed by many aromatic mustard recipes.